U.N. set to name coordinator on Syrian detainees

 GENEVA The United Nations said on Thursday it would name a coordinator to probe the fate of Syrian detainees, a move sought by the opposition which accuses President Bashar al-Assad's government of torturing, starving and killing people in custody.

-More than 100,000 people are believed to be languishing in government detention centres after five years of civil war.
+More than 100,000 people are believed to be languishing in government detention centers after five years of civil war.
 An unknown number are held by rebel and jihadi groups.

 Staffan de Mistura, U.N.
 Special Envoy on Syria, said he would appoint "in the next few days" a senior technical expert.
 Diplomats say it could be the only concrete result of this round of stalled peace talks.

 "It's a very delicate issue," de Mistura told reporters.
-"There have been some rumours that when you actually mention the name of a detainee, that detainee disappears."
+"There have been some rumors that when you actually mention the name of a detainee, that detainee disappears."

 Two diplomats told Reuters a former expert of the International Committee of the Red Cross (ICRC) would be named.
 One said the woman coordinator would start working on Monday.